Nursing (NURS)

 Terms Typically Offered: Spring.

-Exploration of mental and behavioral health disorders seen and managed in the primary care setting.
-Review of clinical presentations, diagnostic reasoning, and therapeutic management options for individuals with mental and behavioral health conditions seen in primary care settings.
+Appraisal of mental and behavioral health disorders seen and managed in the primary care setting.
+Review of clinical presentations, diagnostic reasoning, and therapeutic management options for individuals with mental and behavioral health conditions.

 Prerequisites: Admission to the MSN or DNP program.